PerOscarHallberg/frontendtest/CONTRIBUTING.md

 ### Favicons and Touch Icons

 The shortcut icons should be put in the root directory of your site.
-This standard project provides a **default set of icons** (including a favicon and  Apple Touch Icons) that you can use as a baseline to create your own.
-It can be found at _path-to-template_
+The favicon and touch icons should be provided by the designer, but they are often overlooked, so feel free to prod the designer.

 ### Modernizr